manheim/terraform-pipeline/docs/TerraformTaintPlugin.md

 // This enables the "taint" and "untaint" functionality
-// It will only apply to the master branch (default behavior)
+// It will only apply to the master branch (default behavior) TerraformTaintPlugin.init()
-// and will only apply if the current worspace code is checked out from the
-// MyOrg/myrepo repository.
-TerraformTaintPlugin.init()

 def validate = new TerraformValidateStage()